Man City survive brutal Champions League battle with Atletico Madrid - but at what cost?

 Stefan Savic first dragged Foden off the field before then grabbing the hair of City substitute Jack Grealish during the melee which followed.

-It didn't end there, either, with Savic and Grealish having reportedly squared up in the tunnel afterwards, before the police had to separate both sets of players outside the City dressing room.
+It didn't end there, either, with Savic and Grealish having reportedly squared up in the tunnel afterwards after an alleged headbutt, before the police had to separate both sets of players outside the City dressing room.

 For most of the game, Savic and his colleagues appeared to have more of a problem with Phil Foden, who must have felt like he had a large target painted on his back.